South Carolina is home to many beautiful and fascinating moth species.

 19. Banded Tussock Moth

-Despite its significance in the ecosystem, the Banded Tussock Moth has not considered a pest and does not threaten crops or other agricultural plants.
+Despite its significance in the ecosystem, the Banded Tussock Moth is not considered a pest and does not threaten crops or other agricultural plants.
 This makes it a valuable and fascinating subject for entomologists and nature enthusiasts.

 20. Ruby Quaker Moth